-Every diver thinks they dive safely and this is often the case; however finding yourself in a situation where someone else runs into difficulties being able to help and knowing what to do can potentially save a life or at least prevent a problem from developing into a dangerous situation.
+Every diver thinks they dive safely and this is often the case; however, finding yourself in a situation where someone else runs into difficulties being able to help and knowing what to do can potentially save a life or at least prevent a problem from developing into a dangerous situation.

 Summary of what is included:

-- PADI Rescue Diver course manual and materials
+PADI Rescue Diver course manual and materials

-- All training dives and knowledge development sessions
+All training dives and knowledge development sessions

-- LENGTH: 4 to 5 DAYS
+Duration: 4 to 5 days

 What is not included:

-You will also learn a whole host of soft rescue skills (ie not dealing with a non-breathing victim in the water) which deal with the seemingly insignificant day-to-day issues which crop up which can either make a situation deteriorate or otherwise ruin someone’s day by not being addressed.
+You will also learn a whole host of soft rescue skills (ie not dealing with a non-breathing victim in the water) which deal with the seemingly insignificant day-to-day issues which crop up and can either make a situation deteriorate or otherwise ruin someone’s day by not being addressed.
 Everything from seasickness to heat stroke is dealt with to build up your diving knowledge and skills.